 December 2018 – Kinstellar Energy Digest Ukraine, November 2018 in Review

-OIL and GAS: Liberalisation of geological data gets closer
+OIL & GAS: Liberalisation of geological data gets closer

 Updated approach to classification

 The New Regulations revisit the definition of geological data and its types: initial (primary) geological data and processed (or secondary) geological data.
 Although the different types of geological data imply different legal regimes and obligations for their disclosure, the basic obligation of the owner or user is to ensure the storage of geological data.

 Tradable, but subject to notification